-- Writing an annotation of a judgment in a contemporary Law of the Sea case in week 5 of the course (= 1/3 of the final mark) - Written examination at the end of the course (= 2/3 of the final mark)
+Writing an annotation of a judgment on a contemporary Law of the Sea case in week 5 of the course (= 1/3 of the final mark)

+Written examination at the end of the course (= 2/3 of the final mark)

-Students will gain an in depth understanding of the Law of the Sea as the legal system for the Oceans.
+Students will gain an in-depth knowledge and understanding of the Law of the Sea as the legal system governing the use of the Oceans.
 Taking the UN Convention on the Law of the Sea as a starting point, substantive norms as well as dispute settlement will be covered.

-Towards the end the course will focus on applying the law of the sea to contemporary problems ('plastic soup', migration crisis, military use of the oceans etc.).
+Towards the end, the course will focus on applying the law of the sea to contemporary problems ('plastic soup', migration crisis, military use of the oceans etc.).
+Students should be able to recognize and analyze the legal aspects in contemporary oceans' problems and to individually formulate legally correct responses to such problems.